 ROPS item 1 provides for payment to the City of Emeryville for its administrative costs and expenses outlined in the Administrative Budget associated with the oversight of activities in connection with winding down the obligations of the Successor Agency.
-The Administrative Budget for ROPS 21-22 is \$486,531.
-The Administrative Budget is enclosed as Exhibit B to Attachment 1 to this report.
+The Administrative Budget for ROPS 22-23 is \$450,369.